 Samples of made-to-order items can include hardware and molding samples, as well as finish samples which should be provided by the designer.

 Most architectural projects run on tight schedules.
 Shop drawings can help a project run in a timely manner if they are reviewed promptly and used to coordinate all the trades involved in the project.
-This can actually save days or even weeks of time, as well as identifying and solving any problems before construction even starts.
+This can actually save days or even weeks of time, as well as help identify and solve any problems before construction even starts.

 Benefits of Adhering to Industry Woodworking Standards

 We’ve already seen some of the benefits of submitting shop drawings and using them to coordinate a project.
-Here are some larger benefits of working to the AWI and Architectural Woodworking Standards:
+Here are some larger benefits of working to the AWI Standards:

 - Achieving quality assurance throughout a woodwork project